 A long time ago in the mid 90’s, I found I had a desire to sail.
-I have always like the ocean and have fond memories of a year spent in Victoria BC when I was 10.
+I have always liked the ocean and have fond memories of a year spent in Victoria BC when I was 10.
 Maybe this was an underlying motivator that unconsciously grew into a passion over the decades.
 While living in Australia during the 2000’s I had the opportunity to spend time on sailboats in the Whitsunday Islands.
 This reinforced and secured the idea that one day I would be on the water.

 Time flies by as life does and after another decade of roller coaster events, to later be described in other posts, I found myself with a family and in a position to sort out a floating home.
-There were many choices to be made about what boat to build/buy, where to start, how much to spend and of course is this actually the right choice?
+There were many choices to be made about what boat to build/buy, where to start, how much to spend and of course, is this actually the right choice?

 For sailors, they know there is no one perfect boat.
 It all depends on who you are and what you want to do with the boat.
 For us and our family, we wanted something that was capable of comfortable living, yet fun and fast allowing us to circumnavigate the globe.
 We settled on a Marc Lombard monohull design.

 I researched and found that Turkey was a country that built many boats every year of different sizes and materials.
-Given that our design was an aluminium hull, there were special expertise required in order to ensure the pieces were welded together properly.
+Given that our design was an aluminium hull, there was special expertise required in order to ensure the pieces were welded together properly.
 It is said that 9 out of 10 aluminium welders fail the ‘interview’ test for new jobs so the right team is very important.
 We found the right guys in Tuzla to build the hull of our boat.

 Raw aluminium plates